|Nutrition Facts (per serving)|

-Sauerkraut and applesauce complement these pork chops with bold flavors, and it's a quick and easy recipe to prepare and bake.
-Use good quality refrigerated sauerkraut if possible, and if you have several apples, you might consider making homemade applesauce the day before.
+Sauerkraut and applesauce complement these pork chops with bold flavors, and it's an easy recipe to prepare and bake.
+Use good-quality refrigerated sauerkraut if possible, and if you have several apples, you might consider making homemade applesauce the day before.
 See the tips for easy directions for homemade applesauce from your slow cooker.

 The caraway seeds add complementary flavor but feel free to omit them if you aren't a fan.
 Another ingredient that goes well with pork and apples is fennel.
-Slice a fennel bulb thinly and add it to the skillet along with the onions.
-Add a thinly sliced apple to the skillet, if you'd like some fresh apple flavor and texture.
-For additional color (and flavor), add matchstick or thinly sliced carrots to the skillet with the onions.
+Slice a fennel bulb thinly and add it to the skillet along with the onion.
+Add a thinly sliced apple to the skillet if you'd like some fresh apple flavor and texture.
+For additional color (and flavor), add matchstick or thinly sliced carrots to the skillet with the onion.